GrosvenorTechnology/OemAccessApi/documentation/Entities/SmartIntegoPortal.md

 **Supported >= 2.0.0**

 A portal is the logical representation of a door.
 In a SmartIntego Lock a reader and portal tightly integrated as a single unit and can only work with other SmartIntego devices, and as a result can only be used with SmartIntego Readers.
 The hardware address of the portal is inferred from the attached readers.

 - **Normal** (Default) - Portal is normally locked.
 A successful entry or exit request will unlock the portal for a period.
 - **Unlocked** - Portal is normally unlocked, allowing free access until the mode is changed.
-- **OfficeMode** - Allows the use of a second long tap of a token to unlock the portal.
 - **Disabled** - Portal is locked.
 Entry and exit requests will be denied.

 ````json